 Spark Grills uses a discount popup on its landing page that promotes a $300 product bundle.
 The catch?
 You need to enter your email address to uncover what’s included:

 The messaging of this discount popup is what really shines.
 Not only does it tie into the festive season, but the popup talks to the visitor like they’re best friends.
 Visitors immediately feel like they’re valued with a “friends and family discount.”

 Discount popup templates

 Long gone are the days of custom, complex coding to display a discount popup on your site.

-With ConvertFlow’s free popup builder, you can show discount codes and special coupons to anyone visiting your site—a surefire way to improve your conversion rate.
+With ConvertFlow’s free popup builder and Shopify popup app, you can show discount codes and special coupons to anyone visiting your site—a surefire way to improve your conversion rate.

 The best part?
 There's a ton of professionally-designed popup templates to get you started.

 Simply change the discount to what you’re prepared to offer, customize the fonts and colors, and use an integration to add it to your website in just a few clicks.
 Talk about making popups easy 🙌

 Here are some templates you can start using today:

 Elise is a writer at ConvertFlow, and expert in B2B marketing.
 She's been featured in publications like ConversionXL, HubSpot, CoSchedule, Content Marketing Institute, Databox, and more.
 You'll usually find her cooking up some high-quality content for the ConvertFlow blog or campaign library.